 top of page

-Vector representation of reflection and refraction of light at material interfaces
+Vector representation of ray reflection and refraction at material interfaces

 Expressing the reflection of light at the interface of a material and the refraction of light based on Snell's law as vectors is extremely useful when dealing geometrically with the propagation of light.
 Here, we will derive it.